patrickdavey/caster/README.md

 2. You need to have [youtube-dl](https://rg3.github.io/youtube-dl/) installed
 3. You need to have a node environment setup.
 3. You need to have a database (I use postgres)
+3. You need to have [vlc](http://www.videolan.org/index.html) available on your path.
 4. Probably some other things ;) (send a PR to update the docs)

 ### Setup